 But in the end, even with the multiple issues I may have with the franchise, there is no denying its legacy as a classic.
 All in all, Double Dragon resides as the one of the greatest beat em’ ups created.

 Shenmue, Sega’s most ambitious game and Yu Suzuki’s magnum opus.
 A game with a strong cult following in the years following its released and one of the killer apps on Sega’s swan song, the Dreamcast.
 The game meant to save Sega from impending doom eventually factored in Sega’s departure of the console wars with its $47 million budget.
 Furthermore, Shenmue is one of those games that people either love or hate, as a result of how detailed the game’s world is and mesmerized the player with the world.
 Often regarded as the pioneer of modern games inspiring the likes of Resident Evil 4, Grand Theft Auto, and Sleeping Dogs.Shenmue is accredited for the push in making open world games with its luscious world, NPCs that interact with you, and night and day systems.

 Development of Shenmue

 Development of Shenmue started back in 1993.
-As Yu Suzuki traveled to China in order to research into Virtua Fighter 2, fascinated by the Chinese culture.
-As a result, it’s due to this curiosity that it inspired to keep those items that interested him aside.
+As Yu Suzuki traveled to China in order to research for Virtua Fighter 2 As a result of his fascination with Chinese culture, it inspired to keep those items that interested him aside.
 After the release of Virtua Fighter 2, Suzuki decided to embark on his biggest project.

 Even more, he states that the purpose of an arcade title is to grab the player’s attentionfor 3 minutes, but Suzuki wanted to see if he can develop a console game that would grab the player’s attention for a longer length of time.
 With this in mind, frustrated with the flaws he noticed with the JRPG genre and combined with his research in China he began playing 80s adventure games and early 90s JRPGs to steer him in the right direction.